bassmanitram/yacba/README.md

 - [strands-agent-factory](https://github.com/bassmanitram/strands-agent-factory) for agent functionality
 - [structlog](https://www.structlog.org/) for logging

-strands-agent-factory brings in strands-agents, LiteLLM.
+strands-agent-factory brings in strands-agents and LiteLLM.

 repl-toolkit brings in prompt-toolkit.

-See `requirements.txt` for the complete list.
+See `pyproject.toml` for the complete list.

 ---